mariamgui/CliqueSATSolver/README.md

 Make sure to run
 <code> export PYTHONPATH=$HOME/.smt_solvers/python_bindings </code>

-Then install pysmt with the z3 solver
+Then install pysmt with the z3 solver.

 <code> pysmt-install --z3 </code>

+The choice of solver is up to you.
+There exists many other solvers as well.